mwojnars/hypertag/core/README_draft.md

 Moreover, Runtime specifies an escape function (`Runtime.escape`) that is applied to the output of plain-text blocks in order to convert it to the target language.

+### HyperHTML

 `HyperHTML` is a built-in runtime that renders Hypertag scripts to HTML as a target language.
 HyperHTML implements HTML-specific tags and an escape function.
-For every HTML tag, HyperHTML provides two alternative Hypertag tags: written in lowercase or uppercase.
+For every HTML tag, HyperHTML provides two alternative Hypertag tags: written in lower case and upper case.
 For example, for the HTML tag `<div>`, there are `%div` and `%DIV` hypertags available.
+Output of their expansion differs by letter case, otherwise the behavior is the same.
-The behavior of lowercase and uppercase variants is the same and it is up to the programmer to decide what variant to use.
+It is up to the programmer to decide what variant to use.

 Whenever HyperHTML runtime is used, all built-in HTML tags are automatically imported to a script.
 They can also be imported manually from the `hypertag.html` module, e.g.: